curedao/docs/README.md

 #### 2. deid software package

 The [deid software package](https://archive.physionet.org/physiotools/deid/) includes code and dictionaries that automatically locate and remove PHI in free text from medical records.

 #### 3. Synthetic Patient Generation

-[Synthea](https://synthetichealth.github.io/synthea/) is an open-source, synthetic patient generator that models the medical history of synthetic patients.
-Our mission is to provide high-quality, synthetic, realistic but not real, patient data and associated health records covering every aspect of healthcare.
-The resulting data is free from cost, privacy, and security restrictions, enabling research with Health IT data that is otherwise legally or practically unavailable.
+[Synthea](https://synthetichealth.github.io/synthea/) is an open-source, synthetic patient generator that models the medical history of artificial patients.
+Our mission is to provide high-quality, synthetic, realistic but not real patient data and associated health records covering every aspect of healthcare.
+The resulting data is free from cost, privacy, and security restrictions, enabling research with Health IT data otherwise legally or practically unavailable.

 ## 🚗 Roadmap